piotrloos/mastermind/readme.md

 ### Solver #2 settings

 * `bool` **solver2_take_random_pattern** (default value `False`).
-Enables taking random pattern from the possible solutions list, which is more efficent from the Mastermind's point of view.
+Enables taking random pattern from the possible solutions list, which is more efficient from the Mastermind's point of view.
 It is similar to `shuffle_patterns_after_build` setting, but it can be used only for Solver #2, which has the whole list.
 When disabled Solver #2 takes the first possible solution from the list.

 * `int` **solver2_print_possible_solutions_threshold** (default value `10`).
 Sets the maximum number of patterns in the possible solutions list, which will be printed after filtering the list.
 You can see patterns which still can be a solution after each turn.
 Set to `0` if you want to disable this printing.

 ### Note

 Please keep in mind that not every settings combinations are possible.
-You won't get an error, however some less significant settings will be omited.
+You won't get an error, however some less significant settings will be omitted.